IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `String type` - The name of the type the fragment describes fields for.

 `List<GraphQLNode> nodes` - The list of child nodes of the current fragment.
 Includes inline fragments.
 If a node has no child nodes it'll be built as a field.
-The node can either be `GraphQLField` or `GraphQLFragmentNode`.
+The node can either be `GraphQLField` or `GraphQLFragment`.

 ## `List<GraphQLDirective> directives` - The list of fragment's directives.
 Read about [`GraphQLDirective` here](#graphqldirective).